GenomicDataInfrastructure/starter-kit/README.md

 - **Sensitive Data Archive (SDA) - Data storage**: A stack of services for storage and controlled access to sensitive data.

+- **Synthetic data**: A set of genomic and phenotypic synthetic data and metadata that can be used for testing and development purposes.

 Please note that these components serve as an example of a feasible implementation and may be replaced with equivalent software pieces complying with the GA4GH standards and the expected use cases.
+They should also be developed following best practices and security guidelines, such as data protection by design and by default.

 ## APIs
 In this other repo you will find the links to the API specifications, and/or associated standard specifications.